-TGH’s Kidney Transplant Program is one of the busiest in the state, performing an average of 10 pediatric kidney transplantation procedures every year since 2008.
+TGH’s Kidney Transplant Program is one of the busiest in the state.
 This volume has helped our team gain extensive experience and ensures that the vast majority of our kidney transplants are successful.
-According to the most recent data from the Scientific Registry of Transplant Recipients (July 2015), our one-year pediatric kidney transplant survival rate is 100 percent, with a 95.65 percent one-year graft survival rate.
-Both of these survival rates are comparable to national averages.
+According to the Scientific Registry of Transplant Recipients, our one-year pediatric kidney transplant survival rate and one-year graft survival rate are comparable to national averages.

 It should be noted that pediatric kidney transplantation may not be the best course of action for every child with CKD or kidney failure.
 As such, every patient referred to our kidney transplant program will be carefully evaluated on an individual basis to determine if a transplant is the most effective treatment.
 Most patients who are selected are already on dialysis, but a transplant may also be performed preemptively for children who have irreversible kidney damage and are not yet on dialysis.

 In evaluating a child for pediatric kidney transplantation, the first factor that our medical professionals examine is the kidney transplant referral form completed by the patient’s primary care physician or nephrologist.
 There may also be follow-up evaluations and lab tests completed at Tampa General Hospital to determine the best treatment option for the particular patient.